acid-info/nimbus-site/about/roadmap.md

 Known future upgrades and ecosystem developments guiding our research and development efforts include:

-### EIP-4844 (proto-danksharding)
+### Dencun hardfork

 After "The Merge" in 2022, the next major Ethereum upgrade is "The Surge," which aims to significantly increase the network's maximum transaction throughput via the implementation of an early form of sharding.
-The upgrade is expected in Q3 or Q4 2023.
+The Dencun hard fork is anticipated to go live on mainnet in Q2 2024.

-### Distributed Validator Technology
+### Distributed validator technology

 DVT is an open-source protocol already in use.
 It enables a group of validators to combine ETH to reach the minimum stake required to operate a validator.